 Lower East Side in New YorkBuy tickets now

 Lower East Side in New York is a neighbourhood in Manhattan, between Lower Manhattan and Brooklyn and between Manhattan and Williamsburg Bridges.
 In this area old meets new.
 Here you can find decades old lower buildings, next to new and very modern high rises.
-The vibe in the Lower East Side is a bit behind compared to other areas, the vibe is noticeably moving towards hip & happening eclectic.
+The vibe in the Lower East Side is hip & happening eclectic.
 The charm of this part of town lies in the edgy, artistic character combined with newer, more luxurious hotspots.

 Rusty fire escapes and ‘dodgy’ alleys only add to the artsy atmosphere of Lower East Side.
 You might feel slightly unsafe from time to time, although, I would say, there isn’t any need to be.
-However, I don’t recommend visiting the area around Williamsburg Bridge, as a tourist.
+However, I don’t recommend visiting the area around Williamsburg Bridge at night, as a tourist.
 Lower East Side is primarily a school-district area, which probably doesn’t sound very attractive, but it does make the area very authentic.
 For example there’s the rough Coleman Skatepark below the Manhattan Bridge, quite a contrast to the slick and glassy Midtown skyscrapers.
 But there are more reasons to stop here – especially if you’re in town for more than four days.
 Explore the neighbourhood during a long walk, or when taking a break from a bike ride along the East River.
 Don’t forget, there’s FDR Drive between the bike lane and the river.
 Definitely make a stop at the newly developed Pier 35, where you find four metal porch swings that offer great views of both the Manhattan and Brooklyn skylines.

 If you want to grab a quick bite to eat, I recommend going to Russ & Daughters (179 E Houston Street).
 Russ & Daughters was established in 1914 and has a lot of Eastern European and Jewish products and dishes.
 The cookies and bagels (with salmon) are the best!
 Highly recommended.